aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/net/custom-tex-formats/create-custom-tex-formats/_index.md

 ## Step 3: Run the Job

-Execute the TeX job by providing the input text, device (XpsDevice in this case), and configured options.
+Execute the TeX job by providing the input text, the output device (XpsDevice in this example), and the options you configured.

 ```csharp
     new TeXJob(new MemoryStream(Encoding.ASCII.GetBytes(